Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 Generally, no, our studio is small and has enough space for 8 students and 4 models.
 There is no reception or other suitable area for non-essential attendees to sit.

 Additionally, as it is a classroom environment that students have paid for we cannot allow non-students to sit within the class and get the same information as paid attendees.
-There is a local cafe with free WIFI with any purchase at the end of the driveway.
+There is a local cafe that offers free WIFI with any purchase at the end of our driveway.

 If you have learning difficulties that require assistance from a caregiver or interpreter, please call us to discuss prior to enrolling as we will always find a way to work around this if it is absolutely necessary.